alimoorreza/segbuilder-v1/README.md

 ## Configuration

 The application can be configured to use either AWS services or local resources.
 This is controlled by the `USE_AWS` environment variable.
+You can edit the configuration in the `compose.yaml` file for either environment.

 - `USE_AWS=True`: Use AWS services (DynamoDB, S3).
 - `USE_AWS=False`: Use local resources (local file storage).